cookpad/terraform-aws-eks/README.md

 ### `asg_node_group`

-This module provisions EC2 autoscaling groups that will make compute resources available, in order to run Kuberntes pods.
+This module provisions EC2 autoscaling groups that will make compute resources available, in order to run Kubernetes pods.